zio/zio-zmx/docs/metrics/index.md

 Within ZMX `name` and `Label`s are used as a composed key to capture and report the metrics.

 Finally, the event carries the actual measurement as an instance of `MetricEventDetails`.
 Refer to the reminder of this page to learn about supported metric types.

+ZMX uses smart constructors to instantiate metric events.
+These normally have a result type of `Option[MetricEvent]`.
+As a consequence, a metric that cannot be constructed will be swallowed silently with no further error reporting.

+An example would be `ZMX.count` being called with a negative value.

 ## ZMX metrics under the covers